whxru/CoUAS/docs/user_module.md

         // Add command to menu
         this.addCommand('Console', () => {
             // Print message on console.
-            console.log("This is a message printed by ExampleModule");
+            myConsole.log("This is a message printed by ExampleModule");
         })

         this.addCommand('Input', () => {